swizzlevixen/defaults/README.md

 - `zshrc` goes in `/etc/`, and is executed for all users
 - `.zshrc` goes in `~/`, and is for the current user only.

+[These articles on Scripting OS X](https://scriptingosx.com/2019/06/moving-to-zsh/), by Armin Briegel, are a good primer on `zsh` and the changes from `bash`.

 I am now using [oh-my-zsh](https://ohmyz.sh/), as their git plugin is very nice, and I *love* the Powerlevel10k theme.

 ### Install these bits